VanLeDinh96/go23/exercise3/exercise3b/README.md

 ---

 **Note:** This is a sample implementation for educational purposes.
 For production use, it is recommended to handle edge cases and error conditions appropriately.

+Please feel free to modify and use this [Readme](README.md) file or navigate back to this [Readme](../../README.md) file to see the overview Golang Learning repository as needed.